auth-global/self-documenting-cryptography/README.md

 On the other hand, this is a problem for password hash functions such as argon2.
 While appending a tag after the password has cryptoacoustic properties, that input is a horn-loaded parameter into the internal argon2 algorithm.
 This means we can discard the password _and tag_ during the key-stretching computation.

 In our metaphor of the cryptoacoustic Enigma machine applied to argon2, it's a bit like as if the prerecorded tape played one little thing quietly, and then went completely silent for the rest of the song-and-dance routine.
-Unfortunately, this arrangement is inherent to argon2 because there simply no way to include cryptoacoustic repititions of the tag during the key-stretching phase.
+Unfortunately, this arrangement is inherent to argon2 because there simply no way to include cryptoacoustic repetitions of the tag during the key-stretching phase.

 As a result, the cryptoacoustic security of this argon2-based construction is relatively dependent on blake2 exhibiting high minimum obfuscation overhead, in much the same way that the Seguid Protocol is similarly dependent on the cryptoacoustic efficiency of SHA512.